• New Sailboats

 Marshall Marine uses polyester resin and alternating plies of mat and woven roving for a total of seven in the hull and adds four more to make a total of 11 plies along the centerline and in the way of the centerboard trunk.
 The mast step is molded separately and taped in place, as is the trunk.
 The interior is rough glass textured by the final layer of roving, but the mat/gelcoat exterior shows surprisingly little print-through.

 The hull/deck joint is an overlapping deck flange.
-Sealed with compound and bolted on 12″ centers with 3/8″ diameter stainless steel bolts (through a mahogany rubrail), it has kept deck leaks to “an absolute minimum” Garfield reports.
+Sealed with compound and bolted on 12-in. centers with 3/8-in. diameter stainless steel bolts (through a mahogany rubrail).
+It has kept deck leaks to “an absolute minimum” Garfield reports.

 The standard mainsheet trims from the end of the boom.
 This clears the cockpit for passengers.
 One owner said, “We bought a mainsheet cam cleat to mount by the after end of the centerboard trunk but we’ve never gotten around to it.
 It’s just simpler to wrap the sheet on the horn cleat aft.”